bytebase/bytebase.com-old/content/docs/en/document-write-guide.md

 # How to write a document?

-First, you need to write down the main concept of your documention.
+First, you need to write down the main concept of your documentation.
 ```

 To optimize documentation SEO, we should save its metadata between the `--- xxx ---` block.
 Typically used fields are: